Skip to content

 • 7 ways to automate Smartsheet with Zapier

-This article was originally published in July 2020 and was most recently updated in January 2024 by Elena Alston.
+This article was originally published in July 2020 and was most recently updated in November 2025 by Steph Spector.

 Get productivity tips delivered straight to your inbox